soedinglab/metaeuk/README.md

 *>ERR1719262_736507|ERR868377_k119_2347399|-|341|6.2e-93|2|54324|54855|54855[54855]:54754[54754]:102[102]|54656[54668]:54324[54324]:333[321]*

-### Creating a TSV map of prediction representatives to their group members:
+### Creating a TSV map of predictions to their TCS group members:

 A TSV file, of lines of the format:

 *T_acc_rep|C_acc|S    T_acc_member|C_acc|S*

-can help mapping from each representative prediction after the redundancy reduction stage to all its group members.
+can help mapping from each representative prediction after the redundancy reduction stage to all its TCS group members.
 Since redundancy reduction is performed per contig and strand combination, there will always be agreement in these fields.
 Note, a representative also maps to itself.

     metaeuk groupstoacc contigsDB referenceDB predGroupsDB predGroups.tsv